I had fun working out the perfect formula for breakfast for the London Review of Breakfasts.

 Incidentally I'll be doing another drawing workshop at Tent City University on Monday 19th December at 3pm.
 If you'd like to drop by on the day the Occupy LSX St Paul's camp's eviction ruling will be decided, please do.

-There was also absinthe, macarons and truckloads of really legendary Franco-Belgian comics guys.
+There was also absinthe, macarons and many legendary Franco-Belgian comics creators.

-I seem to always make some kind of odd face while drawing...
+I always make some kind of odd face while drawing...